USDA NRCS. Wetland flora: Field office illustrated guide to plant species. USDA Natural Resources Conservation Service.

 Seed Collection: Pistils that are pollinated will develop into a small head filled many small brown seeds which are enclosed in a cup of dried sepals.

 Hardiness Zone: 4 to 8 USDA Zone Map

 Notes: Strong straight stems, dividing near the top with a long season of showy flower clusters.
 Tall Cinquefoil is prone to some reseeding, so best in a naturalizing garden or meadow.
 Noted as deer-resistant.

 Native to NE, Mid-Atlantic and Midwest.
-NOTE: Rare in Southern VT and Western CT.
+NOTE: RARE IN VT AND CT.
 Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).